moliver28/research-handbook/content/handbook/engineering/development/dev/manage/_index.md

 ## OKRs

-For a list of active OKRs, [check the OKR project](https://gitlab.com/gitlab-com/gitlab-OKRs/-/issues/?sort=created_date&state=opened&label_name%5B%5D=devops%3A%3Amanage&milestone_title=Started&first_page_size=50).
+For a list of active OKRs, [check the OKR project](https://gitlab.com/gitlab-com/gitlab-OKRs/-/issues/?sort=created_date&state=opened&label_name%5B%5D=devops%3A%3Afoundations&milestone_title=Started&first_page_size=50).

 ## Direction

-The direction and strategy for Manage is documented on [https://about.gitlab.com/direction/manage/](https://about.gitlab.com/direction/manage/).
+The direction and strategy for Foundations is documented on [https://about.gitlab.com/direction/foundations/](https://about.gitlab.com/direction/foundations/).
 This page (and the category direction pages under the "Categories" header) is the single source of truth on where we're going and why.

 * Direction pages should be reviewed regularly by Product.
 When updating these pages, please CC the relevant group to keep your teammates informed.